The Best Routes To See Holiday Lights Near Vancouver

 What if I want to use a different app for driving directions?

-If Google Maps is not your thing and you’d prefer an alternative like Apple Maps or Waze, you’re welcome to use our ordered stop list.
-The addresses are already arranged in the most efficient order, so you can just copy and paste them into your favourite navigation app.
-You can get them all off our Google spreadsheet — or just copy and paste from the embedded sheet below.
+If Google Maps is not your thing and you’d prefer an alternative like Apple Maps or Waze, you’re welcome to use our ordered stop lists.
+You can get them all off our spreadsheet here.

 A note for the map geeks